user95f85f/video-gaming/README.md

 (think: Fortnite and CoD: warzone), and Open-World (think: GTA5 and Skyrim).

-Linux dominates in Action Roleplaying Games (think: Diablo 1, Diablo 2, and Dota 2), and First-person Shooters (think CS:GO and Team Fortress 2).
+Linux dominates in Action Roleplaying Games (think: Diablo 1, Diablo 2, and Dota 2), and First-person Shooters (think Borderlands 2, CS:GO, and Team Fortress 2).

 Therefore if you want MMORPG's you'll want to go with either.